-We are still filling Document Delivery requests to scan from print items, but due to the volume there may be a slight delay.
+We are still filling Document Delivery requests to scan sections from print items, but due to the volume, there may be a slight delay.

 Interlibrary Loan (ILL) offers free access to materials needed for coursework and scholarly research which are not currently available in the Brandeis Library.

 The first time you use Interlibrary Loan you must complete the account registration form.
 To register for your account click on the button below.
 You will be prompted to sign in with your UNet login and password.

 Please read the important copyright information before you start.

 By registering to use interlibrary loan services and submitting requests for materials, users accept responsibility for complying with United States Copyright Law.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of those specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.